Struggle no more in getting a job promotion

-What gets you that promotion: You don’t have to blatantly demand a promotion, but you can subtly go along the lines of “I hope that within 3 years I’ll be able to oversee a whole team of people” to hint that you’re ready for level up in the game.
+What gets you that promotion: You don’t have to blatantly demand a promotion, but you can subtly go along the lines of “I hope that within three years I’ll be able to oversee a whole team of people” to hint that you’re ready for level up in the game.

 10. Don’t expect your loyalty towards the company to be rewarded with a promotion

-Here’s a harsh truth about successful promotions – a higher percentage of people are promoted to better positions when they are willing to leave their present companies.
+Here’s a harsh truth about successful job promotions – a higher percentage of people are promoted to better positions when they are willing to leave their present companies.
 So when there’s an offer coming your way from another company, you’re more likely to benefit from it than keeping ground in your present company.

 What gets you that promotion: Unless your current company negotiates a better offer, take your chances when they come by and continue your career progression from there.

-Shortcuts to your next promotion
+Shortcuts to your next job promotion

 It might feel like a climb up Mt.
 Everest, but career progression is not impossible, no matter how stumped you find yourself in it.
 The key is to be smart and efficient about your moves, instead of relentlessly tiring yourself out day by day.